1971–72 NFL playoffs: NFC: Dallas Cowboys 14, San Francisco 49ers 3

 Following a missed 47-yard field goal by Gossett on San Francisco's next drive, Dallas QB Roger Staubach finished the quarter with a 17-yard completion to halfback Dan Reeves.
 Then he started off the fourth with a 23-yard pass to tight end Billy Truax.
-Duane Thomas eventually finished the 14-play, 80-yard drive with a 2-yard touchdown run, making the score 14-3.
+Duane Thomas completed the 14-play, 80-yard drive with a two-yard touchdown run for a 14–3 lead, and the final score.

-With 9 minutes left in regulation, the Dallas defense took over the rest of the game, forcing turnovers on San Francisco's last three drives.
+With nine minutes left in regulation, the Dallas defense took over the rest of the game, forcing turnovers on San Francisco's last three drives.
 First, linebacker Chuck Howley broke up a 4th down pass.
 Then on San Francisco's next possession, Brodie was intercepted by linebacker Lee Roy Jordan.
 Finally, after Mike Clark's 24-yard field goal attempt was blocked by 49ers linebacker Frank Nunley, safety Cliff Harris picked off a pass from Brodie that enabled Dallas to run out the clock.

-After the game, Dallas received a visit in the locker room from former US President Lyndon Johnson, who told Staubach, "You're the best.
+After the game, Dallas received a visit in the locker room from former President Lyndon Johnson, who told Staubach, "You're the best.
 They should rename this place Staubach stadium."

-This was the second postseason meeting between the 49ers and Cowboys, with Dallas winning the previous meeting.
+This was the second postseason meeting between the 49ers and Cowboys, with Dallas winning both.

 The NFC champion Cowboys made their second consecutive Super Bowl appearance.
-Dallas defeated the Miami Dolphins of the American Football Conference 24-3 in Super Bowl VI to win their first Super Bowl.
+Dallas defeated the Miami Dolphins of the American Football Conference 24–3 in Super Bowl VI at New Orleans to win their first Super Bowl.

-The Cowboys would make two more consecutive appearances in the NFC title game, but would lose both.
-After a one year absence from the title game, the Cowboys would capture their second NFC championship in 1975.
+The Cowboys made two more consecutive appearances in the NFC title game, but lost both, to the Washington Redskins and Minnesota Vikings.
+After a one-year absence from the title game (and playoffs), the Cowboys captured their third NFC championship in 1975.

-The 49ers would once again lose to the Cowboys the following year in the playoffs, this time in the Divisional Round.
-After that, they would not return to the postseason until 1981, when they finally beat Dallas in the NFC title game en route to their first Super Bowl victory.
+The 49ers lost again to the Cowboys the following year in the playoffs, this time in the Divisional Round.
+San Francisco did not return to the postseason until 1981, when they finally beat Dallas in the NFC title game en route to their first Super Bowl appearance and victory.